 Dixon Place commissions 8 artists or companies each year to premiere new works of theater, performance art, puppetry and dance.
-We provide 1-3 months of workshop time, full technical support, publicity/marketing, artist fees and a run of 6-12 performances.
+We provide 1-3 months of workshop time, full technical support, publicity/marketing, artist fees and a 3-weekend run of performances.
 By invitation only.

 Bindlestiff Open Stage Variety Show (Hosted by Bindlestiff Family Cirkus co-founder Keith Nelson) A uncompromising theatrical experience that includes aerial artists, wire walkers, sword swallowers, Kung Fu juggling, clown bands, trained rats, a Heavy Metal Magician, a cougar contortionist & a cowboy from the Bronx.
 If you would like to be on stage, email firstname.lastname@example.org.
 Write ‘Open Variety’ in the subject line!

 Burlesque Star World Famous *BOB* & Style Icon Dust Tea Shoulders bring tales of hilarity & heartbreak & a chance for YOU to take the stage.

 Carousel (Curated & Hosted by R. Sikoryak)

 Hilarious & stunning cartoon slide shows & other projected pictures narrated by a glittering array of artists, performers & graphic novelists. & other characters.
 Curated & hosted by R. Sikoryak.